tinierZhao/entity_novelty/README.md

 ## Overview

-**Dataset and source code for paper "Where are Novel Ideas Generated: Academia or Industry?
-Evidence from Natural Language Processing Domain".**
+**Dataset and source code for paper "Exploring Novelty Differences between Industry and Academia: A Knowledge Entity-centric Perspectiv".**

 * **Objective**: This project investigates the comparative novelty of academic and industrial outputs in the field of Natural Language Processing (NLP).